structurizr/structurizr.github.io/onpremises/10-workspace-api.md

 The [Structurizr CLI](/cli) or one of the client libraries (e.g. [Structurizr for Java](https://github.com/structurizr/java)) are the recommended tooling for interacting with the API, but this page has some information about the API should you wish to build your own tooling.

+Please note that diagrams are rendered client-side (i.e. in your web browser), so this API __does not__ provide access to diagrams.
+An automated export is only possible using a web browser in conjunction with an automation framework such as headless Chrome and Puppeteer.
+See the [structurizr-puppeteer repo on GitHub](https://github.com/structurizr/puppeteer) for an example script.

 ## Endpoints

 The API consists of two endpoints, to get and put a workspace definition respectively: